Skip to main content

 Custom preferences repository location: The pathway in which the preferences are written to, which can be anywhere that is capable of being read and written to; including across networks.
 If you don't know where to put it the MindLink install directory can be used, as shown in the screenshot.

-Test is a button that will test access to the pathway.
+The Test button will assess access to the provided pathway.
 In the event the file pathway referenced is not accessible it is possible to either A) change location (in the event it is invalid) OR B) Provision access rights to the service account running MindLink Anywhere, which is a prerequisite to utilising the custom preferences repository.
 If successful the message "Custom preferences repository location is available" will show.

 Also worth noting is the possibility of having preferences persist during an outage such as in an active-passive disaster recovery scenario.
 If two machines are connected properly and preferences are shared it is possible that in the event machine 1 falls, machine 2 can pick the preferences up without any outage on the user side.
 Please note that a batch job would have to be setup to facilitate this transference of preferences across the machines